PARTY LINES: Appointed lieutenant governor can push school reform bill if elected

 Amodei is pumping out a steady stream of endorsement announcements, including backing from Power2Parent Action, the political arm of the Power2Parent group that advocates for parents’ rights in education.

-He was also backed by the U.S. Chamber of Commerce, which bills itself as the world’s largest business organization and is a powerful Washington, D.C., lobbying group for businesses of all size.
+He was also backed by the U.S. Chamber of Commerce, which bills itself as the world’s largest business organization and is a powerful Washington, D.C., lobbying group for businesses of all sizes.

-Amodei also announced he’s received the Guardian of Small Business award from the National Federation of Independent Business, and an A+ rating from the Firearm Industry Trade Association.
+Amodei also announced he has received the Guardian of Small Business award from the National Federation of Independent Business and an A+ rating from the Firearm Industry Trade Association.
 (He did better than his colleagues on that one; every other member of Nevada’s federal delegation got an F.)

 And Amodei got an endorsement from the Coalition of Independent Nevadans, which released a bipartisan list that included Democrats such as Catherine Cortez Masto and Steven Horsford and Republicans such as Mark Robertson (running in the 1st Congressional District) and April Becker (running in the 3rd District).